COMPETITION CANCELLATION POLICY

 - Competition Referee – David Hartley has kindly offered to continue administering these competitions for the membership and therefore will be the official competition referee, his decision when administering the competitions is final and has the full support of the Captain and Committee.

 These rules have been collated to benefit all members and ensure that competitions are run in a fair and organised manner.
 It ensures that participants are not showing up on the day for their tee time with nobody to play with and that all participants are playing to the same rules.
 They may from time to time be added to and altered if it is to the benefit of the members and the competition administration.
-In effect these rules are your rules, if you feel they can be improved upon please discuss your suggestions with David or Julian, they would welcome your input.
+In effect these rules are your rules, if you feel they can be improved upon please discuss your suggestions with David or Neil, they would welcome your input.